YIWAN1/STUDBUD_2022/README.md

 ## All steps are correct but still can't open it ⁉️ 🤔️
 If the web page can not open, please ensure you cloned the full code.
 The computer may not recognise some codes and therefore hide them.
-This situation has appears in my computer, `parcelrc` file has been hided.
+This situation has happened on my computer, which hid the `parcelrc` file.

 <br/>